ArthurVanIttersum/ArthurVanIttersum.github.io/Projects/DungeonGenerator2.md

 ## Mesh generation

 Once i had the voronoi graph the way i wanted it, i added a mesh generation system to turn the graph into a mesh.
 I used a mesh generation script i got from school which turns a list of nodes and faces into a mesh object, which can be sent to mesh renderer and mesh collider components.
 To generate the nodes and triangles, i made a script that uses the graphgeneration data to loop through the voronoi edges, to create walls.
 The edges are offset to create a wall with thickness.
 I cut the wall in three parts in the length, so i can leave an open space in the mesh to place a door.
+To keep the code readable i made a method that adds a quad to the mesh using four coordinates.